JanisSt/JanisSt/README.md

-Her is some of my work in PHP:
+Some of my work in PHP:

 <br>
 <a href="https://github.com/JanisSt/RPSLS">